 Art lovers would also enjoy:

-- Norwich Castle Museum – The Castle has a lovely collection of art in addition to the historical artifacts on display.
+- Norwich Castle Museum – One of the top attractions in Norwich, the Castle has a lovely collection of art in addition to the historical artifacts on display.

 Murals in Norwich